Description of Marine Heatwaves (Spatial Coverage and Integrated Degree Days):

 Values indicate monthly percent of an LME area affected by heatwave

 Description of Time Series: This time series shows the monthly heatwave spatial coverage for the Hawaiian Insular LME Region.
-During the last five years heatwave coverage has trended upward and the five-year mean is higher than the 90th percentile of all observations in this record.
+During the last five years heatwave coverage has no trend but the five-year mean is higher than the 90th percentile of all observations in this record.

 Indicator Source Information: